 - My stairs are always a mess.
 Maybe if I didn’t have a dog (thus dog hair and leaves are always on the stair), this wouldn’t be true.
-I have to sweet the stairs once a week and it’s a pain.
+I have to sweep the stairs once a week and it’s a pain.

 - Wood floors are loud- they echo everything